-And if you fancy a sunny-side-up instead, why don't you try this easy green shakshuka with pesto eggs?
-It is done in less than 20 minutes, feels so special but can be served even on a hectic weekday!
+And if you fancy a sunny-side-up instead, why don't you try this easy green shakshuka with pesto eggs or Spanish chorizo shakshuka?
+They are done in less than 20 minutes hands-on time, feels so special but can be served even on a hectic weekday!
+For poached eggs, go for this 15-minute Cilbir recipe.

 Chives and Cheese Scrambled Eggs